vxtools/beetle/README.md

 - SLES12
 Note: Support to other OSes can be added on an as-needed basis.

-## Run the Install script.
+## Step-1 : Run the Install script.
-Identify the Linux distro that you are working on and run respective install scripts:
+Identify the Linux distro that you are working on and run respective install scripts (on all Linux hosts connected to the array):

 ###### CentOS/Redhat/OEL/Fedora (version 7)
 ```